shamar-morrison/dunn-construction/README.md

 # Dunn Construction Landing Page
-I created this website using HTML, CSS/SCSS and JS.
+I created this landing page style website using HTML, CSS/SCSS and JS.

 The following libraries/frameworks were also used:
 - JQuery